 Desktop Defender 2010 rogue anti-spyware was created by the scammers responsible for releasing many other famous parasites, such as Contraviro and Unvirex.
 These two programs use a similar GUI and offer the same lack of services to the user.
 Desktop Defender 2010 is promoted on windesktopdefender.com and other fraudulent websites, where this malware can be downloaded manually.
 This is not the main route of infection however – Desktop Defender 2010 typically uses downloader trojans to infect systems.
 Once the system is infected, Desktop Defender 2010 changes some of the system parameters in order to be able to load at startup.
 Do not fall for these intimidating tactics.
 Use a reputable anti-spyware to fix your machine by removing all the files connected to Desktop Defender 2010.

 Important Note: Although it is possible to manually remove Desktop Defender 2010, such activity can permanently damage your system if any mistakes are made in the process, as advanced spyware parasites are able to automatically repair themselves if not completely removed.
 Thus, manual spyware removal is recommended for experienced users only, such as IT specialists or highly qualified system administrators.
-For other users, we recommend using Spyhunter or other malware and spyware removal applications found on 2-viruses.com.
+For other users, we recommend using Reimage or other tools found on 2-viruses.com.